marks-5/cloud-devsecops-pipelineactions/docs/index.md

 ![Public repository attention](https://img.icons8.com/ios/32/000000/error--v1.png)
 **Please note** this repository is **Public** and as such no sensitive data should be stored.

 ## Reusable actions
-The following reusable actions are available for a variety of tech stacks, please see the [Workflows folder](https://github.com/DigitalInnovation/cloud-devsecops-pipelineactions/tree/main/workflows).
 - CI
   - Build
   - Artifact publishing